 Arts for Learning Maryland (formerly Young Audiences of Maryland) is using its highly successful Summer Arts for Learning Academy model to transform after school programming.
-Using a co-teaching model, the Arts for Learning After School program pairs a classroom teacher and a professional teaching artist to deliver arts-integrated math and literacy lessons to elementary and middle-grade students in select schools throughout Baltimore City.
+Using a co-teaching model, the After School Arts for Learning Academy (ASALA) program pairs a classroom teacher and a professional teaching artist to deliver arts-integrated math and literacy lessons to elementary and middle-grade students in select schools throughout Baltimore City.

 This 114-day in-person program will be operated across six Baltimore City Public Schools sites, Monday-Thursday from 2:30-6:45 PM (program times could alter depending on site).
 The program's start date is October 30, 2023 and will end on June 6, 2024.

 The After School Arts for Learning Academy (ASALA) PE coach position is a part-time exempt position reporting to the ASALA site director.
 The Arts for Learning physical education coach is a key component of the success at Arts for Learning After School sites.
 PE coaches are required to supervise and lead a series of structured recesses each day of the program.
 PE coaches are required to work closely with a physical education assistant to design and implement a structured recess time promoting social-emotional learning, team building, and creating community.
 PE coaches may be required to organize additional sports and physical education events on-site within and throughout the program.